Securing User Emails in Rails with Lockbox

 reconfirmable, you should also encrypt the

-unconfirmed_email to the list of encrypted fields.
+unconfirmed_email to the list of encrypted fields and blind indexes:

 We also need to make sure email addresses aren’t logged.
 Add to